snovakovic/fast-sort/README.md

 ```

 * `by` sorter can do anything that `asc` / `desc` sorters can with addition to some more advance
   sort handling.
-With `by` sorter we can sort by multiple properties in different directions.
+With `by` sorter we can sort by multiple properties in different directions and
-  We can also override default `comparer` for e.g natural sort purposes
+  we can override default `comparer` for e.g natural sort purposes
   (for example on overriding default `comparer` check natural sort section).

 ```javascript